Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is neonatal HIE?

-• Neonatal HIE occurs where the oxygen and blood flow to a baby’s brain are restricted before, during or after birth.
+• Neonatal HIE occurs when the oxygen and blood flow to a baby’s brain are restricted before, during, or after birth.

-• The severity ranges from mild, moderate, or severe (grade I, II or III) and is dependant upon how long the brain was without oxygen.
+• The severity ranges from mild, moderate, or severe (grade I, II, or III) and is dependent upon how long the brain was without oxygen.

 • Depending on the type of neonatal HIE and the treatment, some symptoms may present immediately, and some may take longer (even years) to present.